Codecademy/docs/content/html/concepts/elements/terms/track/track.md

 ---
 Title: 'track'
-Description: 'An HTML element that specifies subtitles, closed captioning, and other text files for the `<audio>`or the `<video>` element.'
+Description: 'An HTML element that specifies subtitles, closed captioning, and other text files for media elements.'
 Subjects:
   - 'Web Development'
   - 'Web Design'